humza1400/Discord-Token-Logger/README.md

 pretty cool token logger made in native java no extra libs needed the file encoding through webhooks were a pain in the ass lol

+also i'll probably add browser password, cookie, and history stealing as long with other cool things when i have time

 not responsible for whatever u do